Optimal Designs for 2^k Factorial Experiments with Binary Response

-Our goal is to determine optimal and efficient designs for factorial experiments with qualitative factors and a binary response.
-The large body of traditional factorial design literature applies to experiments where the factors have discrete levels and the response follows a linear model.
-On the other hand, there is a growing body of literature on optimal designs for quantitative factors and binary or categorical response.
-For the specific experiments we study, however, the design literature is meagre.
-As a result, there experiments are usually designed using the guidelines of traditional factorial design theory for linear models.
-As we shall see, the resulting designs can be quite inefficient, especially when prior information is utilized.
-Our goal is to address this gap in the literature and determine efficient designs specifically for experiments with qualitative factors and a binary response.
+\fontsize{10.95}{14pt plus.8pt minus .6pt}\selectfont Our goal is to determine optimal and efficient designs for factorial experiments with qualitative factors and a binary response.
+The traditional factorial design literature deals with experiments where the factors have discrete levels and the response follows a linear model (see, for example, Xu et al. (2009) and references therein).
+On the other hand, there is a growing body of literature on optimal designs for quantitative factors with binary or categorical response.
+For the specific experiments we study, however, the design literature is meager.
+Consequently, these experiments are usually designed by the guidelines of traditional factorial design theory for linear models.
+As we shall see, the resulting designs can be quite inefficient, especially when compared to designs that make use of prior information when it is available.
+Our goal is to address this problem directly and determine efficient designs specifically for experiments with qualitative factors and a binary response.